On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 \subsubsection{Rheonomic emergence of cones}

 The rheonomic viewpoint considers the time evolution of the motion for a wind norm after a unit of time.
 It naturally yields cones, as in Fig. \ref{f_conewind}.
-This viewpoint: \bit \item desingularizes wind Finsler structures and \item is udapted to model geometrically time-dependent velocities. \eit
+This viewpoint: \bit \item desingularizes wind Finsler structures and \item is adapted to geometrically model time-dependent velocities. \eit

-\begin{defi} A (strongly convex) {\em cone} in $V$ is a smooth hypersurface $\C_0$ embedded in $V\setminus\{0\}$ satisfying the properties: \begin{enumerate} \item Conic: $v\in \C_0 \Rightarrow \lambda v \in \C_0, \forall \lambda>0$
+\begin{defi} A (strongly convex) {\em cone} in $V$ is a smooth hypersurface $\C_0$ embedded in $V\setminus\{0\}$ satisfying the properties: \begin{enumerate} \item Conic: $v\in \C_0 \Rightarrow \lambda v \in \C_0, \forall \lambda>0$.

 \item Salient: if $v\in \C_0$, then $-v\notin \C_0$.